YOURLS/awesome/README.md

 - [Link Anonymizer](https://github.com/katzwebservices/YOURLS-Link-Anonymizer) - Generate a link that will take you to an anonymizer service.
 - [Link List](https://github.com/ruthtillman/yourls-linklist) - List recent links added, in the admin interface or on a public page
 - [Limit keyword length](https://github.com/adigitalife/yourls-limit-keyword-length) - This plugin limits the number of characters allowed for the custom keyword.
+- [Limited Links](https://github.com/LeoColomb/yourls-limited-links) -limit the number of redirections of a specific link.
 - [log-login](https://github.com/SweBarre/log-login) - Logs login atempts to YOURLS.
 To be used with fail2ban.
 - [Login Timeout](https://github.com/reanimus/yourls-login-timeout) - Adds a timeout after a certain number of failed logins to mitigate brute force logins.
 - [lowercase username](https://github.com/Virinum/yourls-lowercase-username) - Makes the username lowercase when logging in.